-Indeed, the GTX 1050Ti currently occupies the top spot in our Best graphics card 2018 article for 1080p gaming, and more importantly can still be found for as little as £150-odd in the UK and a fraction over $200 in the US.
+Indeed, the GTX 1050Ti currently occupies the top spot in our guide to the best graphics cards for 1080p gaming, and more importantly can still be found for as little as £150-odd in the UK and a fraction over $200 in the US.
 That’s almost half the cost of Nvidia’s next card up, the GTX 1060, which you can read more about in our Nvidia GeForce GTX 1060 review.
 It won’t be much good for anything beyond 1080p, but if Full HD gaming is your bag, then the GTX 1050 Ti is an excellent choice.

 To help us see how it performs, we’ve got MSI’s GeForce GTX 1050Ti Gaming X 4GB doing the heavy lifting today.
 Much like other Ti versions of Nvidia’s graphics cards, the GTX 1050Ti shares the same graphics chip and 128-bit memory bus as the regular GTX 1050, but has slightly more cores (768 compared to 640).
 For context, a GTX 1060 has 1152 cores, while the Nvidia GeForce GTX 1080 rocks 2650 of them.

 Critically, the 1050Ti only comes in a 4GB trim, which is arguably the minimum amount of graphics memory you want these days if you are remotely serious about gaming.
 The normal GTX 1050, by comparison, only comes with 2GB, which doesn’t make it very futureproof.